Skip to main content

 Title III is officially known as the Language Instruction for English Learner and Immigrant Students Act.
 Section 3102 lists the purpose of the law.
 The overarching purpose is to ensure that English learner (EL) students, including immigrant children and youth, attain English language proficiency (ELP) and meet the same challenging state academic standards that other students are expected to meet.

 LEAs must use Title III funds to supplement state language instruction educational programs, designed to assist EL students’ achievement goals.
 The state educational agency, LEAs, and schools are accountable for increasing the ELP and core academic content knowledge of EL students.
-For more information regarding ESEA (PDF), visit the U.S. Department of Education Bills web page. -
+For more information regarding ESEA External link opens in new window or tab.
+(PDF), visit the U.S. Department of Education Bills External link opens in new window or tab. web page.

 State educational agencies, LEAs, and schools are required to assist EL students to meet the same state academic standards that all children are expected to meet, and implement measures of English language proficiency.
 (Title III, sections 3102(2), 3115(a).)